Birth Defects from Drugs

 Selective serotonin reuptake inhibitors (SSRIs) are some of the most widely utilized drugs in the field of mental health.
-Millions of people take SSRIs for treatment of depression and for anxiety.
-Until fairly recently SSRIs were consider safe for use during pregnancy.
-However, in 2006 a number of studies were released which demonstrated that use of certain drugs in the SSRI category during pregnancy created a risk of newborn hypertension; spina bifida; heart defects; and other birth defects.
-The SSRI drugs that causes these problems include: Zoloft, Lexapro, Prozac, Paxil, Symbax, Fluvoxamine.Benzodiazepines
+Millions of people take SSRIs for the treatment of depression and anxiety.
+Until fairly recently SSRIs were considered safe during pregnancy.

 Most first-generation antibiotics are completely safe for use during pregnancy.
-These include well known drugs such as amoxicillin, penicillin, ampicillin and clyndamicin.
-However, recent studies have established a potential link between a particular group of advanced antibiotics and certain developmental birth defects including: cleft lip, heart defects, and a skull malformation called anencephaly.
+These include well-known drugs such as amoxicillin, penicillin, ampicillin, and clindamycin.
+However, recent studies have established a potential link between a particular group of advanced antibiotics and certain developmental birth defects including cleft lip, heart defects, and a skull malformation called anencephaly.
 The specific antibiotics linked to these birth defects are listed below:

 - Nitrofurantoin: a newer type of antibiotic that is often used to treat chronic or difficult urinary tract infections.
 The drug is also used for the treatment of bladder inflammation.

-- Sulfonamides: sulfonamides are actually one of the earliest form of antibiotics.
+- Sulfonamides: sulfonamides are one of the earliest forms of antibiotics.
 Known as bacteriostatic antibiotics they contain chemicals from the sulfonamide group.
-They work by preventing bacteria cells from synthesizing folic acid which they need in order to grow and multiply.
-Popular drugs in this group include: Gantrisin; Bactrim (Septra); Sulfadiazine and Zonegran.
+They work by preventing bacteria cells from synthesizing folic acid which they need to grow and multiply.
+Popular drugs in this group include Gantrisin, Bactrim (Septra), Sulfadiazine, and Zonegran.

 Fluconazole (brand name Diflucan) is a very popular antifungal medication that has been in use since the 1990s.
 Fluconazole is usually prescribed for the treatment of yeast infections in women and other types of fungal infections.
 When used during pregnancy fluconazole can significantly increase the risk of having a miscarriage.NSAIDs